devSchacht/essential-image-optimization/README.md

 as part of the existing repo or something better handled as a fork.
 By coordinating with us, we'll have the best chance to serve readers in a way that keeps all versions of the book as syncronized as possible.

+## Pagination

+The content in this book is being ported over to [Web Fundamentals](https://developers.google.com/web/fundamentals/).
+We'll be turning it into a new chapter on automating image optimization, splitting the content here into different pages.
+In the mean time, we're going to keep Essential Image Optimization a one-page format.

 ## License